-What is an MCA Loan?
+What exactly is an MCA Loan?

 To start, the MCA company looks at the business’s past sales and determines a loan amount and fee as a percentage of the estimated future sales.
 After approval, the business will receive a lump-sum payment.
 Loan payments are automatically pulled directly from the business’s bank account until the loan balance, fees, and interest are repaid.